Adventures in a Messy Life

 Feather experiment 3: cleaning feathers from an oil spill

 And then they had to clean off a bird that had been hit by pollution.
-Their feathers were covered in gunk, and they all discovered that no matter how hard they tried to clean it, you can’t get it back to where it was.
+Their feathers were covered in gunk, and they all discovered that no matter how hard they tried to clean it, you couldn’t get it back to where it was.

 So, we were able to bring in how God created us to be stewards of the world, and it is our responsibility to care for it to the best of our ability.